iboB/gits/scratch/notes.md

 * `gits list`
     * show installed deps
-* `gits remove name`
-    * Remove from root deps and all indirect orphans.
-You can't remove from indirect deps.
 * `gits fetch`
     * if there is no gits.lock.yml, fetch based on gits.yml (fresh clone)
     * if there is gits.lock.yml, use it to save traffic (gits.yml updated)